-Does it matter if your children learn about the value of a dollar, how to politely ask for things, and how to more carefully consider what their retail choices tell the world about themselves – while shopping?
-Don’t you just want them to learn these lessons early and well?
+Does it matter if your children learn about the value of a dollar, and the importance of forward planning and manners – while shopping?
+Don’t you just want them to learn those lessons early and well?

 We know that children often receive gifts they do not use or appreciate.
 Let’s replace waste with more thought and happiness.

 - Kids learn how much items really cost

 - They learn about the power of planning and good manners

 Don’t waste time arguing, simply ask your kids to use the DIMS – Does It Make Sense?® Score calculator to see if a purchase is a good idea.

 - Reduce gifting waste